sampotts/plyr/readme.md

 <link rel="stylesheet" href="path/to/plyr.css">
 ```

-If you want to use our CDN for the default CSS, you can use the following:
+If you want to use our CDN (provided by [Fastly](https://www.fastly.com/)) for the default CSS, you can use the following:

 ```html
 <link rel="stylesheet" href="https://cdn.plyr.io/2.0.10/plyr.css">
 ```

 ### SVG Sprite
-The SVG sprite is loaded automatically from our CDN.
+The SVG sprite is loaded automatically from our CDN (provided by [Fastly](https://www.fastly.com/)).
 To change this, see the [options](#Options) below.
 For reference, the CDN hosted SVG sprite can be found at `https://cdn.plyr.io/2.0.10/plyr.svg`.

 ## Advanced